shuuki/simulating/readme.md

 2. `update` logic for updating entity
 3. `draw` (optional) extra logic for rendering entity

-- `update` and `draw` both receive current instance of Time and Scene from Sim to use in their logic
+- `update` and `draw` both receive current instance of Time and Scene from Sim as arguments to use in their logic